 Wanna see how its going?
 Stay tuned over the next few weeks as I live blog from Cleveland!

-This video features our work in a school in Washington State called the Secondary Academy for Success, or SAS.
+This video features a SoundOut project in a school in Washington State called the Secondary Academy for Success, or SAS.
 At SAS, we provided professional development for teachers.
 We also facilitated skill-building and knowledge-sharing workshops for students, as well as an informational night for parents and the community.

 Afterwards, students co-led a school-wide student forum where we all collected info about school improvement.
 Students eventually partnered with teachers to co-create designs for a new school building, as well as provide ongoing input in the overall school improvement planning process.
 Watch the video, read the report and share your comments below!